Your guide to everything you need to know to plan your perfect 3 days in San Francisco itinerary!

 Lace-up your walking shoes, charge those camera batteries, and get ready for an epic 3 days in San Francisco itinerary!

-How to Spend a Perfect 3 Days in San Francisco
+How to Spend a Perfect 3 Days in San Francisco Itinerary

-Basically, it can be foggy and cold on the beach and scorching hot and sunny just a few blocks away!
+The city is famous for its unpredictable weather.
+It can be foggy and cold on the beach and scorching hot and sunny just a few blocks away!

-One common misconception about San Francisco is that it’s always warm.
+If this is your first trip, one common misconception about San Francisco is that it’s always warm.

-That’s not the case in Northern California!
+That’s not the case in the Bay Area of Northern California!

 It actually gets pretty cold here between November and February.